thomsonjf/simple-php-test/README.md

 ### Question Five

-Here are some quick fire general PHP and MVC framework type questions (without any particular allegiance to a framework!):

-- Scenario - You've just taken over a new system written in a popular PHP MVC framework.
+Scenario: You've just taken over a new system written in a popular PHP MVC framework.
 You've noticed some of the controllers are over 500 lines long - briefly, how would you approach breaking this down?

--